-The underwriting result was generated principally by the P&I class, USD57.9m (2017 - USD35.6m), while the FD&D class generated USD6.6m (2017 - USD3.4m).
+The underwriting result was generated principally by the P&I class, USD24.7m (2018 - USD57.9m), while the FD&D class generated a loss of USD0.3m (2018 - USD6.6m).

 The Association currently purchases market reinsurances for both P&I and FD&D classes, which mitigate the impact of individual large losses and losses in the aggregate on the Association.
 The external reinsurances in place on the two classes of business (excluding those relating to USMIA, Boudicca and Hydra) are as follows: